alexkemp9/Python3docs/README.md

 7. ([Bugzilla 164304](https://bugs.documentfoundation.org/show_bug.cgi?id=164304)) The top border of a Frame will interfere with the bottom border of a Heading.
 In addition, the bottom border of the same Frame will coalesce with the top inline-border of a paragraph.
 In other words, the top & bottom borders of the Frame are interfering with both other entity’s borders, and not respecting their personal space.
 This can be viewed within [bug7.odt](./bug7.odt) + [bug7.pdf](./bug7.pdf).
 Note that the 2nd item is a dupe of bug#5.
 8. In contrast to #6, under v7 `Ctrl+-` (insert soft Hyphen) DOES work inside a Jump-Box / TextBox, and the word breaks as desired, but no hyphen is inserted at the break.
 Using the menu is an identical result.
 Within the document itself this action works as expected.
 An example can be seen in the jumpbox at #4 (on the LHS of the sidebar on p293 of [‘3_new.pdf’](3_new.pdf), where a soft hyphen has been inserted between 'trans' + 'late'.
 The word is broken as desired, but no hyphen is inserted (this is fixed in v24.8).
 9. ([Bugzilla 164306](https://bugs.documentfoundation.org/show_bug.cgi?id=164306)) Chapter Numbers (Heading Numbers in v24.8) will only work if the Headings are inserted into the document *after* the `menu:/Tools/Chapter / Heading Numbering…` is setup.
 If done in the reverse order, Chapter numbers will work with neither Fields nor Heading styles.
-10. Carrying on from Bug#8, Chapter / Heading numbering does not work with Master Documents, being broken within each Master Chapter & also thoughout the Document.
+10. ([Bugzilla 164307](https://bugs.documentfoundation.org/show_bug.cgi?id=164307)) Carrying on from Bug#9, Chapter / Heading numbering does not work with Master Documents, being broken within each Master Chapter & also thoughout the Document.
 Whilst Chapter Numbers will show within the Master document Header as part of the *“Heading | Heading number and contents”* field, None of that number field will show as part of *Figure* nor *Table* serial-captions within the Master document, even though they are fully active in each source document.
 See any of 16 source documents ([‘chapter_00.odt’](/chapter_00.odt) to  ([‘chapter_15.odt’](/chapter_15.odt)) and the Master Document [‘Programming-In-Python3.odm’](/Programming-In-Python3.odm).
 11. The bottom of an image-in-frame-with-caption will coalesce with the top of a table-in-frame.
 (I do not have an example of this to show as I went through the entire document re-arranging the text to prevent it occurring; attempting to make an example as with earlier bugs caused Libreoffice to freeze.
 Wot a nightmare).

 ## *Contact*